jchapin/capitaltechnologyservices.github.io/index.md

 Ruby on Rails developers are based, along with account and project management staff.
 We love our cities and their traditions, particularly hot chicken and roast pork sandwiches.

+Contact us and we will find time to meet with you in person to discuss your project.
+We don't charge for an initial consultation to determine the scope of your project and if we can help you.
+If you do want to engage our services we typically offer time and materials and fixed periodic budget agreements.
+All payment terms are net-30, cash, check, Visa, MasterCard, American Express, and other major credit cards.